ParadoxSpiral/axon/README.md

 For options, see `example_conf.toml`.

 ## Compilation dependencies
-Rust minimum version of 1.24, pkg-config, gcc or clang, openssl.
+Rust minimum version of 1.26, pkg-config, a cc, openssl/security-framework/schannel.

 # Windows